Opened 2 years ago

 Still a lot off devices have the same HW-address.

-Please review wiki page BrigdedNetwork.
+Please review wiki page BrigdedNetwork?.

 I'm now looking if i can make an external connection with wlan0